 Modern Slavery Statement

-This statement is made in accordance with the reporting requirement outlined in Section 54 of the UK Modern Slavery Act 2015.
-It sets out the steps that The Office Group (“TOG”) has taken and will be taking to prevent modern slavery and human trafficking in its business, supply chain and customer base.
+This statement is made in accordance with the reporting requirement outlined in Section 54 of the UK Modern Slavery Act 2015 (“Act”).
+It sets out the steps that The Office Group (“TOG”) has taken and will take to prevent modern slavery and human trafficking in its business and supply chain.

 TOG believes that human rights are an absolute and universal standard.
 The company is opposed to all forms of slavery, human trafficking, forced labour or child labour and will not do business with any organisation that it believes is involved in these activities.

 TOG has a number of policies that are relevant and which aim to minimise the risk of modern slavery in our supply chain.
 These include:

 Anti-Slavery Policy which confirms our commitment to the Modern Slavery Act 2015, requires staff to carry out due diligence of suppliers and engage in training.